Top 10 Google Ads Holiday Marketing Strategies

 Some things you can do in order not to miss keyword opportunities in your holiday marketing campaign:

-- Use Google Trends and our keyword research tool to identify those seasonal keywords relevant to your business and products.
+- Use Google Trends and our keyword planner tool to identify those seasonal keywords relevant to your business and products.

 - Hunt missing keywords by running a keyword report for the same time last year and filter for the ones that were more successful in terms of conversions, and include them in your seasonal Google Ads campaigns.